oniony/TMSU/README.md

   * Case insensitive queries can now be performed with the --ignore-case option on the 'files' subcommand.
   * Added integration tests covering CLI.
-  * Relaxed restrictions on tag and value names, allowing punctuation and whitespace characters.
-Problematic characters can be escaped with backslash.
   * Bug fixes.

 v0.5.2